How to Ask a Girl on a Date and Get a Hell Yes

 [a week passes]

 Telling a girl you want to go out with her without giving a specific time, date, and location will only frustrate her.
 Eventually, she may stop responding.
 So if you really want to take her out, be specific.
-Consider something like this:
+Consider something like the following.

-YOU: Awesome.
-There’s a great Korean BBQ restaurant near me that seriously has THE best kimchi.
+YOU: So, there’s a great Korean BBQ restaurant near me that seriously has THE best kimchi.
 It’s been in the neighborhood forever, and the servers are really entertaining.
 I think you’ll like it.
-Pick you up Saturday, say 7 pm?
+Wanna join me Saturday at 7?

 Her: Sounds perfect!

-Being specific shows her that you respect her time and are actually interested.
+Using a specific TDL when asking her out, shows her that you respect her time and are actually interested.
 Compared to how she’s usually approached by other guys, this will definitely put you a notch above the rest.